microsoft/AzureNL/README.md

 To follow along in this repo you will be interacting with an Microsoft Azure subscription and the Azure resource manager (ARM) API.

 * Azure subscription
 * Access to Azure Powershell, Azure command-line interface or Azure Cloud Shell.
-To see them in action, have a look at https://youtu.be/qBS_Knxaz5A.
+To see them in action, have a look at [Accessing Microsoft Azure using powershell or cli from Windows and Linux in Windows Terminal](https://youtu.be/qBS_Knxaz5A).

-testing
 <a href="http://www.youtube.com/watch?feature=player_embedded&v=qBS_Knxaz5A
 " target="_blank"><img src="http://img.youtube.com/vi/qBS_Knxaz5A/0.jpg"
-alt="IMAGE ALT TEXT HERE" width="480" height="360" border="10" /></a>
+alt="Accessing Microsoft Azure using powershell or cli from Windows and Linux in Windows Terminal" width="960" height="720" border="10" /></a>

 1. Installation